olamideogunsanya/codepath-prework/README.md

-# codepath-prework
-Tip Calculator
-# Pre-work - *IOS Tip Calculator*

 **IOS Tip Calculator** is a tip calculator application for iOS.

 Submitted by: **Olamide Ogunsanya**

-Time spent: **3** hours spent in total

 ## User Stories

-The following **required** functionality is complete:

-* [y] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [y] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

-The following **optional** features are implemented:

-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

-The following **additional** features are implemented:

 ## Video Walkthrough